Financial Aid for Transfer Students

 Satisfactory Academic Progress (SAP)

 The receipt of financial aid is a privilege that creates both rights and obligations.
 The United States Department of Education requires every postsecondary institution receiving federal funds (Title IV) to have an academic progress policy that is used to determine eligibility for and continued receipt of federal funds.
-Title IV federal funds affected by this policy include the Federal Programs: Pell Grant, SEOG, College Work-Study, Perkins Loans, PLUS Loans, Stafford Student Loans and Teach Grant.
+Title IV federal funds affected by this policy include the Federal Programs: Pell Grant, SEOG, College Work-Study, Perkins Loans, PLUS Loans, Direct Student Loans, and Teach Grant.
 Georgia State University also uses this standard to renew need-based aid.
 Merit aid has different standards.
 Georgia State University has designed an academic progress policy that meets the requirements of both federal and state agencies.

 Transfer Students pay close attention to the Maximum Time Frame